Mayors and Junior Mayors

 - two Junior Mayors.

 The convention, put briefly, offers the Mayorship to the Councillor who has served the longest since last being Mayor, or since they were first elected.
-A Councillor can chose to defer serving as a Mayor for 12 months.
-If a Councillor declines to be Mayor altogether, he or she declines being Mayor for the remainder of the 4 year term before the next round of elections.
+A Councillor can choose to defer serving as a Mayor for 12 months.
+However, if a Councillor declines to be Mayor altogether, he or she declines being Mayor for the remainder of the 4 year term before the next round of elections.

 There are many advantages with these arrangements:

 - The Chairman can concentrate on chairing the council;

 - the Mayor can concentrate on representing the council and Frodsham - and being scrupulously impartial;